-The Eliot Society is a group of committed supporters who inform the college of their intention to name Reed as a beneficiary in their will or trust, or those who have made a planned gift to the college.
+The Eliot Society is a group of committed supporters who have informed the college of their intention to name Reed as a beneficiary in their will or trust or who have made a planned gift to the college.
 This tradition of generosity reaches back to Reed's roots—the college itself was established through a bequest from the estates of Simeon and Amanda Reed in 1908.

-As the college celebrates its centennial, many alumni, parents, and friends are considering joining the Eliot Society.
-Members are honored guests at college events and receive periodic information from the college, as a courtesy, about charitable planning or tax and estate law changes.
+Over 600 alumni, parents, and friends of Reed are members of the Eliot Society.
+Members are honored guests at college events and receive periodic information from the college about charitable planning or tax and estate law changes.
 Reed honors all donor requests for anonymity.

-By naming Reed as a beneficiary of their will or trust, or by establishing a life income gift, members make a commitment to the college that reflects their aspirations for Reed’s future, just as Simeon and Amanda Reed did when they established the college in their will.
+By naming Reed as a beneficiary of your will or trust or by establishing a life income gift, you make a commitment to the college that reflects your aspirations for Reed’s future, just as Simeon and Amanda Reed did when they made plans for the college in their will.